-- The real-time requirement of linearizability is hard, if not impossible, to achieve in real systems - A less strict criterion is sequential consistency: A replicated shared object service is sequentially consistent if for any execution (real), there is some interleaving of clients' operations (virtual) that: - meets the specification of a single correct copy of objects - is consistent with the program order in which each individual client executes those operations. - This approach does not require absolute time or total order.
+- The real-time requirement of linearizability is hard, if not impossible, to achieve in real systems - A less strict criterion is sequential consistency: A replicated shared object service is sequentially consistent if for any execution (real), there is some interleaving of clients' operations (virtual) that:

+- □ is consistent with the program order in which each individual client executes those operations. - This approach does not require absolute time or total order.
 Only that for each client the order in the sequence be consistent with that client's program order (~ FIFO). - Linearilizability implies sequential consistency.
 Not vice-versa! - Challenge with guaranteeing seq. cons.? - Ensuring that all replicas of an object are consistent.